PCB Diagnostics vs Logic Board Repair

 Preamp Power Rail Verification

 The PCB contains step-down voltage regulators (buck converters) that convert the 5V and 12V input rails to the lower voltages required by the preamp and MCU: typically 3.3V, 1.8V, and 1.2V.
-A failed regulator can send unregulated voltage to the preamp connector, which feeds directly into the head stack assembly inside the hermetic enclosure.
+A failed regulator can send unregulated voltage to the preamp connector, which feeds directly into the head stack assembly inside the sealed drive enclosure.

 Overvoltage on the preamp supply rail destroys read/write heads.
 This converts what was a PCB-level fault (recoverable at $100-$250) into a head swap case at $1,200–$1,500, requiring a donor drive, a 0.02 micron ULPA-filtered clean bench, and several additional weeks of work.